llGuy/cool-opengl-tutorial/walkthrough/0_introduction/README.md

 I wanted to make this cool and simple little OpenGL tutorial to possible demystify this API through a simple walkthrough on how to draw a triangle and then so on...

+> NOTE: This is just to explain the main concepts with some code.
+In the next, we will put it all together into an application

 ## Introduction to the GPU

 OpenGL is a 3D graphics API, allowing the programmer to interface with graphics hardware (such as the GPU).